These days, there’s an app for just about everything.

 This is an app for those of you looking to get serious about your Chinese writing.
 It’s available for iOS, Android and desktop users.

 Skritter also uses a spaced repetition algorithm.
-And not only that, the program also makes you write the characters from scratch all the time, so you are truly practicing and getting all that proper writing practice that you need.
+And not only that, but the program also makes you write the characters from scratch all the time, so you are truly practicing and getting all that proper writing practice that you need.

 If you want to take your learning beyond conversation and comprehension, then this app may be just what you need.